Custom Website Design vs. Templates — Let’s settle this.

 Whether you apply a theme to a WordPress website or work through a site-building service, a theme can help you get a website up fairly quickly and easily.

-If you modify the underlying code, it can become difficult or impossible to update the theme when upgrades are released.
+Updating the theme can become difficult or impossible if you modify the underlying code when upgrades are released.

-What started out as a way to get a website up quickly can end up taking more time and money to get what you want.
+What started to get a website up quickly can take more time and money to get what you want.

 Looking at it a different way…